 💡 Review Minimum Trades Amounts for Binance here

 Regarding the position size based on percentage, it's based on your total balance for that coin and also the conversion of the current open positions at the current market price.

 The total of all of that is where the percentage is taken from.

 This process is slower than the position size in absolute value because it needs to make a call to the exchange to get your current balance, and also compute all your current open positions for that coin.

-Options to apply your own settings to the signals sent by the signal provider.
+Strategy Options: Options to apply your own settings to the signals. (example only)

 That's it!
 Just wait for the next operation, it will be replicated on your account automatically 😉